RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/explore-openshift.md

 <img  border="1" src="img/console-button.png"/>

-However if you want to open up a dedicated tab/window for the Web Console you can do so, simple click on this link: [Web Console](http://console-openshift-console.%cluster_subdomain%/k8s/cluster/projects).
+However if you want to open up a dedicated tab/window for the Web Console you can do so, simply click on this link: [Web Console](http://console-openshift-console.%cluster_subdomain%/k8s/cluster/projects).
 To login, you need to first get the *kubeadmin-password*.
 You can get it from the OpenShift installation directory on the bastion node, the machine that is used to perform the installation of OpenShift in your dedicated environment.

 First SSH to bastion node: